box/developer.box.com/content/pages/box-ui-elements/index.md

       Box UI Elements
     </Header>

-Box UI Elements are pre-built UI components that allow extending custom portals with the elements of the main Box web application.
+Box UI Elements are pre-built UI components that allow you to extend custom portals with the elements of the main Box web application.
   </HeroImage>
 </Centered>